janEbert/immo-search/README.md

 the human-readable table (in formats for [Org Mode](https://orgmode.org) tables and JSON).
 For those, you can click on the text and it will be copied to your clipboard.

+Finally, you can choose and reorder the default columns shown using the add-on option UI (don't forget to click "apply" `;)`).
+There, you can also view and manage your stored data.
+For example, you can click on individual keys in the table to delete the whole row.
+By clicking on the values instead, the data is copied to the clipboard.

 ## Installation